-According to a new study (opens in new tab) from NordVPN (opens in new tab), applications used to monitor device activity were installed on 549k devices across the US last year.
+According to a new study from NordVPN, applications used to monitor device activity were installed on 549k devices across the US last year.
 While alarming, this number is actually one percent lower when compared to the previous year.

 Monitoring apps also saw increased usage on a global scale and last year, five percent more of these apps were installed on users' devices, affecting approximately 1,132.262 people across the world.